Theme: “How?”

 2 Corinthians 10:5 teaches us that thoughts are not harmless when they exalt themselves against God.
 They must be confronted with truth and brought into submission to Jesus.

+The question is not only: What am I thinking?
 The deeper question is: Is this thought obedient to Christ?

 When Christ becomes Lord of our thoughts, He begins to shape our words, emotions, actions, relationships, and lives.